Advanced Search

 Serine protease inhibitors, including DFP, TLCK, APMSF, AEBSEF, and aprotinin, amongst others, will inhibit Trypsin.

-Caution: This product is stored frozen between -10 and -40°C. Repeated cycles of freezing and thawing should be avoided.
+Disclaimer: This product is stored frozen between -10 and -40°C. Repeated cycles of freezing and thawing should be avoided.

-Components: Trypsin consists of a single chain polypeptide of 223 amino acid residues, produced by the removal of the N-terminal hexapeptide from trypsinogen which is cleaved at the Lys - lle peptide bond.
+Other Notes: Trypsin consists of a single chain polypeptide of 223 amino acid residues, produced by the removal of the N-terminal hexapeptide from trypsinogen which is cleaved at the Lys - lle peptide bond.
 The sequence of amino acids is cross-linked by 6 disulfide bridges.
 This is the native form of trypsin, beta-trypsin.
 BETA-trypsin can be autolyzed, cleaving at the Lys - Ser residue, to produce alpha-trypsin.
 Trypsin is a member of the serine protease family.

 RIDADR NONH for all modes of transport